ivan-pi/streaming_kernels/README.md

 ## Description

-This repository provides streaming benchmarks designed to measure memory bandwidth and kernel efficiency.
-The benchmarks were described in the work
+This repository provides streaming benchmarks designed to measure memory bandwidth and implementation efficiency.

-> Chalmers, N., & Warburton, T. (2020).
-Portable high-order finite element kernels I: Streaming Operations. https://arxiv.org/abs/2009.10917

-The code accompying the Chalmers & Warburton article can be found in the [StreamParanumal](https://github.com/paranumal/streamparanumal) repository.

 The benchmarks included are: